 Viewrail carries many wood species that will work well as treads on contemporary staircases.
 Each will give you a premium product that is as beautiful as it is strong.
 Below you will find a breakdown of the costs and benefits of the top wood species Viewrail offers for floating stairs, as well as a recommendation order supported by over 15 years of working with lumber.
-Viewrail recommends these wood species in the following order:
+Viewrail recommends these wood species for floating stairs, though not necessarily in the following order:

 - Red Oak